JessAtBlocBoxCo/blocbox/readme.txt

 		Rules
 6C.
 Views: most called by schedule.views.calendar_by_periods
 6D.
 Schedul tAgs: schedule.template.scheduletags.py - has lots of the naming convetions for referencing scheduling tags

-*-----------------------------------------------------------------------*
+timezones: to see them all, python > print.pytz.all_timezones *-----------------------------------------------------------------------*
 END: DJANGO ADMIN SITES *-----------------------------------------------------------------------*